I3A-NavSys/utrafman_sim/docs/install.md

 1. Open MATLAB.

-2. Go to the folder `utrafman_sim/src/matlab/tools/`.
+2. Go to the folder `utrafman_sim/src/matlab/tools/` (the complete path in Ubuntu should be `/opt/ros/noetic/share/utrafman_sim/src/matlab/tools/`).

 3. Edit the script `UTRAFMAN_init.m`.
 If you are working in several machines, you may set these values in function of the user or machine names: